adjust/cordova_sdk/README.md

 ### <a id="deeplinking-reattribution"></a>Reattribution via deep links

 Adjust enables you to run re-engagement campaigns by using deep links.
-For more information on this, please check our [official docs][reattribution-with-deeplinks].
+For more information on this, please check our [official docs](https://docs.adjust.com/en/deeplinking/#manually-appending-attribution-data-to-a-deep-link).

 If you are using this feature, in order for your user to be properly reattributed, you need to make one additional call to the Adjust SDK in your app.